SloMo-Fast: Slow-Momentum and Fast-Adaptive Teachers for Source-Free Continual Test-Time Adaptation: Comprehensive Ablation Study:

-The results of the ablation study are presented in Tables \ref{tab:pc_cifar10} and \ref{tab:pc_cifar100}, which evaluate the effect of Prior Correction (PC) applied to the model output and Stochastic Restoration (ST) of the $T_2$ model on the CIFAR10-to-CIFAR10C and CIFAR100-to-CIFAR100C online continual test-time adaptation tasks, respectively.
+\textbf{Results } The results of the ablation study are presented in Tables \ref{tab:pc_cifar10} and \ref{tab:pc_cifar100}, which evaluate the effect of Dynamic Label Calibration (DLC) applied to the model output and Stochastic Restoration (ST) of the $T_2$ model on the CIFAR10-to-CIFAR10C and CIFAR100-to-CIFAR100C online continual test-time adaptation tasks, respectively.
 The evaluations are conducted using the WideResNet-28 and ResNeXt-29 model under the highest corruption severity level (level 5).
 Classification error rates (\%) are reported for 15 corruption types, along with the mean error rate as an overall summary.

-In the CIFAR10-to-CIFAR10C task (Table \ref{tab:pc_cifar10}), applying PC to the output and using Stochastic Restoration of the $T_2$ model achieves the lowest mean error rate of 14.88\%.
+In the CIFAR10-to-CIFAR10C task (Table \ref{tab:pc_cifar10}), applying DLC to the output and using Stochastic Restoration of the $T_2$ model achieves the lowest mean error rate of 14.88\%.
 This result demonstrates the effectiveness of combining these techniques for robust adaptation.
-When Stochastic Restoration is removed, and only PC is applied to the output, the mean error rate increases to 16.11\%, indicating the critical role of Stochastic Restoration in enhancing the model’s robustness under severe corruptions.
-Conversely, removing PC while retaining Stochastic Restoration results in a mean error rate of 15.78\%, suggesting that Prior Correction also significantly contributes to improved performance.
-These findings highlight the complementary roles of PC and ST in enhancing the adaptation capabilities of the $T_2$ model.
+When Stochastic Restoration is removed, and only DLC is applied to the output, the mean error rate increases to 16.11\%, indicating the critical role of Stochastic Restoration in enhancing the model’s robustness under severe corruptions.
+Conversely, removing DLC while retaining Stochastic Restoration results in a mean error rate of 15.78\%, suggesting that Dynamic Label Calibration (DLC)also significantly contributes to improved performance.
+These findings highlight the complementary roles of DLC and ST in enhancing the adaptation capabilities of the $T_2$ model.

 In the CIFAR100-to-CIFAR100C task (Table \ref{tab:pc_cifar100}), a similar trend is observed.
-Applying PC to the output alongside Stochastic Restoration of the $T_2$ model achieves the lowest mean error rate of 28.00\%.
-Removing Stochastic Restoration while retaining PC increases the mean error rate to 28.48\%, demonstrating the importance of Stochastic Restoration for handling severe corruptions.
-On the other hand, using only Stochastic Restoration without PC results in a mean error rate of 28.08\%, highlighting the significant role of Prior Correction in reducing classification errors.
+Applying DLC to the output alongside Stochastic Restoration of the $T_2$ model achieves the lowest mean error rate of 28.00\%.
+Removing Stochastic Restoration while retaining DLC increases the mean error rate to 28.48\%, demonstrating the importance of Stochastic Restoration for handling severe corruptions.
+On the other hand, using only Stochastic Restoration without DLC results in a mean error rate of 28.08\%, highlighting the significant role of Dynamic Label Calibration (DLC)in reducing classification errors.

-The results from both CIFAR10-to-CIFAR10C and CIFAR100-to-CIFAR100C tasks consistently demonstrate that the combination of Prior Correction and Stochastic Restoration leads to the most effective adaptation.
+The results from both CIFAR10-to-CIFAR10C and CIFAR100-to-CIFAR100C tasks consistently demonstrate that the combination of Dynamic Label Calibration (DLC)and Stochastic Restoration leads to the most effective adaptation.